dsmsuite/dsmsuite.github.io/_pages/about.md

 ---

-Although the DSM approach is very effective, there are currently not many tools that support DSM visualization. xisting open source DSM tools offered insufficient functionality and fully featured commercials tools are quite expensive.
+Although the DSM approach is very effective, there are currently not many tools that support DSM visualization. existing open source DSM tools offered insufficient functionality and fully featured commercials tools are quite expensive.

 The aim of the open source DSM suite is to offer a free solution and thereby lowering the threshold for applying DSMs.